skillrepos/ai-3in1/labs.md

 <br><br>

 12. When prompted, enter a question like "What is the capital of France?" and press Enter.
 You should see the model's response printed to the terminal.
-This demonstrates how easy it is to integrate Ollama into Python application.
+This demonstrates how easy it is to integrate Ollama into a Python application.
 Feel free to try other prompts.
 <p align="center">
 **[END OF LAB]**
 </p>